-The Assessment has reviewed the design context and considered the best possible outcome on site.
-Situated within the urban block which marks the eastern gateway and arrival into the CBD, the site responds to the rapid transformation, noting Parramatta city centre's skylines evolution is guided by the strategic planning documents and government led initiatives.
-Already several sites within the urban block have been developed or have planning proposal or development approval.
+Situated within the urban block which marks the eastern gateway and arrival into the CBD, the site is responding to rapid transformation, noting Parramatta city centre's skyline is rapidly changing in response to strategic planning and this context of this site is no different.
+Already several sites within the urban block have been developed or have development approval.
 However, there are three remaining sites in the urban block, all located in the south-eastern corner comprising the following.

-- 114-118 Harris Street, Harris Park (Subject Site) - 24 Parkes Street, Harris Park (Adjoining site) - 26-30 Parkes Street, Harris Park (Adjoining site).
+- 26-30 Parkes Street, Harris Park (Subject site) - 24 Parkes Street, Harris Park (Adjoining site) - 114-118 Harris Street, Harris Park (Corner of Parkes and Harris Street)